unytics/catalog_builder/README.md

 catalog gh-deploy bigquery_public_data
 ```

-> 1. For each asset of the `assets file`, the jinja template of `asset_type` will be rendered using the asset `data` to generate a markdown file which will be written into `catalogs/bigquery_public_data/docs/` at `documentation_path`.
-> 2. Mkdocs will then build the documentation website from the markdown files into `catalogs/bigquery_public_data/site` (using `mkdocs.yml` configuration file).
-> 3. Mkdocs will [deploy the site on GitHub pages](https://www.mkdocs.org/user-guide/deploying-your-docs/) (this only works if you are on a github repository).
+Mkdocs will [deploy the site on GitHub pages](https://www.mkdocs.org/user-guide/deploying-your-docs/) (this only works if you are on a github repository).

 **B. To deploy elsewhere**: